 Jeff is a native Montanan, wilderness lover, elk hunter, and backcountry skier deeply committed to clean energy solutions for Montana and the nation.
 He joined Renewable Northwest in February of 2011 to further the organization’s on-the-ground presence in Montana.
 Jeff's background includes working as a wilderness ranger in Colorado and Wyoming, before moving to Washington, DC, to join The Wilderness Society.
 Missing the mountains, he returned home to assist in the Montana Legacy Project, a $520 million dollar conservation purchase of 320,000 acres of private timber lands threatened by development and fragmentation.
 Most recently, Jeff was an independent contractor working to organize business support for clean energy.
 He currently volunteers on the policy committee of the Montana Renewable Energy Association.

-Michael O'Brien, Policy Associate
+Michael O'Brien, Energy Policy Analyst

-Michael serves as a Policy Associate, bringing a depth of legislative and technical experience to Renewable Northwest's policy team.
+Michael serves as an Energy Policy Analyst, bringing a depth of legislative and technical experience to Renewable Northwest's policy team.
 Before coming to Renewable Northwest in mid-2012, Michael served in the House of Commons advising Members of Parliament on energy and climate policy in the UK.
 He has published numerous reports on a variety of energy issues ranging from renewable energy systems to low carbon economies.
 At Renewable Northwest, he will analyze renewable energy and siting policy as well as support Renewable Northwest's solar policy development in the Pacific Northwest.
 In addition to his work with Renewable Northwest, Michael is currently serving as an Expert Reviewer for the Intergovernmental Panel on Climate Change (IPCC) of an Assessment Report focusing on Energy Systems.
 O'Brien holds a PhD and a Masters of Science from the University of Birmingham as well as a Masters of Philosophy from the Judge Business School at the University of Cambridge.

-Caitlin Peel, Office Manager
+Caitlin Peel, Program Coordinator

 Caitlin joined Renewable Northwest in February of 2010.
 Caitlin was born and raised in Tucson, Arizona and is a graduate from Occidental College in Los Angeles, California where she received a B.A. in Urban and Environmental Policy.
 Prior to moving to Portland in January 2009, Caitlin worked with several community organizing groups, focusing primarily on issues around organizing the homeless on Los Angeles' Skid Row, and was the artistic director for a student-run literary magazine for three years.
 During college Caitlin spent some time overseas, first working in Ireland for an educational development non-profit, and then in South Africa, where she studied multiculturalism and social change.